-Option to Purchase Additional ADSs
+Option to Purchase Additional Notes

-Certain selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase from them up to an aggregate of 171,000 additional ADSs at the offering price listed on the cover of this prospectus supplement, less underwriting discounts and commissions.
-To the extent the option is exercised, each underwriter will become severally obligated, subject to certain conditions, to purchase additional ADSs approximately proportionate to each underwriter's initial amount reflected in the table above.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase from us up to an additional US\$60,000,000 aggregate principal amount of the Notes at the offering price listed on the cover of this prospectus supplement, less underwriting discounts and commissions.
+To the extent the option is exercised, each underwriter will become severally obligated, subject to certain conditions, to purchase additional principal amount of the Notes approximately proportionate to each underwriter's initial amount reflected in the table above.